Evening

 Late afternoon, I walked.

-Not to accomplish fitness goals, track steps, or burn calories.
-Not even with a destination in mind.
+Beyond fitness goals or counted steps.
+Without a destination in mind.
 Just walking because my body wanted to move, and the beach was there, and the light was beginning to change.

 I walked north until I reached the tide pools.
 Sat on a rock.
 Watched small crabs scuttle between crevices, tiny fish dart through shallow water, sea anemones open and close their delicate tentacles.